dsboxteam/dsb/README.md

 The strings `@PYTHON` and `@NODE` are replaced on execution with the names of the services, extracted from the variables `DSB_SERVICE_PYTHON` and `DSB_SERVICE_NODE` in the `.dsb/compose/.dsbenv` file (see: [service-aliases](#service-aliases)).
-The string `"$@"` is used in Bash to denote a list of positional parameters Dsb script.
+The string `"$@"` is used in Bash to denote a list of positional parameters of the Dsb script.

 > To run container commands in root mode, you can use the Dsb function [`dsb_run_as_root`](#dsb_run_as_root).